richhorace/elastic-stack-pocket/README.md

 - [Create New App](https://getpocket.com/developer/apps/new)
 - [Authenticate](https://getpocket.com/developer/docs/authentication)

-If you do not have an Pocket Account you can follow the Sample Data Example.
+If you do not have an Pocket Account, start at Step 3 and use the Sample Data Example in Step 4.

 ## Getting Started
 1. Retrieving Pocket API Data